 ActiveProspect is all about helping customers automate their online lead generation process – the question was, how could they reliably demonstrate that value?
 They needed an analytics solution that could be easily integrated into their applications, and they didn’t have a lot of time or spare resources.
-Luckily, Keen IO was there to take the lead.
+Luckily, Keen was there to take the lead.

-Keen IO took what would have taken ActiveProspect over a year to develop (their words, not ours!) and got things up and running within 2 weeks, working closely with the AP team to build in some new features along the way.
+Keen took what would have taken ActiveProspect over a year to develop (their words, not ours!) and got things up and running within 2 weeks, working closely with the AP team to build in some new features along the way.

 What were you originally looking to do with analytics?

 We had our own in-house analytics, but we definitely felt it was time for a replacement.
 For one, we’ve frequently struggled to make sure the analytics we provided were correct (bugs, replication problems, missing data we’d have to go back and patch, etc.).
 We also had a lot of customer requests for the ability to query data in different ways.
 We have all sorts of customers with all kinds of different data, and I guess it felt like we were doing more statistics than analytics – we were keeping all these counts, but not analyzing them as much as we could.
 We could tell them lots of things, but we still felt fixed in what we could offer.
 So, we wanted to be able to do more and give end-users the ability to learn more.

 In addition to our main concerns – reliability, the ability to perform ad hoc queries – being developers, we also wanted a solution that was going to be developer-oriented: documented APIs, transparent pricing, the ability to get up and running quickly, etc.

 We found an enterprise solution that seemed okay, but what followed was a pretty lousy experience.
 It felt like working with a used car salesman: They’d say yes to everything we asked for, but then wouldn’t actually do anything.
 Lots of price changes.
 They wanted to start billing before we were even up on a platform.
 Stuff like that.